Restoring Driving Privileges

 Leesburg, VA 20178

 Hearing dates in Loudoun County for restoration of driving privileges are set on the Circuit Court Misdemeanor Appeals Day every second Friday of the month at 1 p.m.
 When you file your case with the Clerk of the Circuit Court you will be given a hearing date and time that will be noted at the top right-hand corner of the petition.
 The hearing will be set at least 60 days out from the date of filing.
-You are required to participate in the Alcohol Safety Action Program (ASAP) (PDF) you must have your evaluation completed prior to your hearing date.
+You are required to participate in the Alcohol Safety Action Program (ASAP) (PDF) Opens a New Window. and must have your evaluation completed prior to your hearing date.

 You must appear in court on the date that your case is set to be heard.